oracle-livelabs/converged/microservices-oracleteq-kafka/deploy-and-test-teq/deploy-and-test-teq.md

 2. Launch a TEQ consumer microservice

     Once you have deployed the consumer microservice image, you will be able to launch a container and execute it.
-Issue the follwoing commands:
+Issue the following commands:

     ```bash
     <copy>